Weight Bearing Strategies for Post-Hip Arthroscopy Recovery

 The trial information does not specify whether you need to stop taking your current medications.

-What data supports the effectiveness of the treatment Flat foot weight bearing (FFWB) for post-hip arthroscopy recovery?
+What prior data suggests that these weight bearing strategies are safe for post-hip arthroscopy recovery?

 This trial is for individuals aged 12 or older with hip impingement syndrome or a hip labral tear, who will undergo or have undergone hip arthroscopy with femoroplasty and labral repair at UPMC Children's or St. Margaret's Hospital.
 Both unilateral and bilateral cases are accepted.
 Those with musculoskeletal tumors, generalized hypermobility, or needing revision surgeries cannot participate.